GunamayGupta/SRT-Pipeline/README.md

 ## 🔁 Pipeline Workflow

 1. 🎵 Input `.mp3` files in the `/input` folder
-2. 🎙️ (Optional) Separate vocals using Spleeter
+2. 🎙️ (Optional) Separate vocals using Demucs
-3. 🎛️ Convert vocals to `.wav` using FFmpeg
+3. 🎛️ Convert vocals.wav to `.mp3` files using FFmpeg
 4. 🧠 Transcribe vocals using Whisper (large-v2)
 5. 📝 Generate `.srt` subtitle files

+## NOTE:
+Installing the Librosa package is a must since it is connected with Demucs as well as parts of FFmpeg codes.